Hosta: Cultivation

 Hostas are widely cultivated, being particularly useful in the garden as shade-tolerant plants whose striking foliage provides a focal point.
 The plants are long-lived perennials that are winter hardy in USDA Zones 3 to 8 and recommended for heat zones 8 to 1.
 Though Hosta plantaginea originates in China, most of the species that provide the modern plants were introduced from Japan to Europe by Philipp Franz von Siebold in the mid-19th century originating from shady locations with more moisture than they are generally cultivated.
 Newer species have been discovered on the Korean peninsula as well.
-Hybridization within and among species and cultivars has produced numerous cultivars, with over 6,100 registered and named varieties, and perhaps as many more that are not yet registered with the American Hosta Society.
+Hybridization within and among species and cultivars has produced numerous cultivars.
+The American Hosta Society is the International Cultivar Registration Authority for Hosta, and recognizes over 7,200 registered or reserved names.

 Cultivars with golden- or white-variegated leaves are especially prized.
 Popular cultivars include 'Francee' (green leaves with white edges), 'Gold Standard' (yellow leaves with green edges, discovered by Pauline Banyai) 'Undulata' (green leaves with white centers), 'June' (blue-green leaves with creamy centers), and 'Sum and Substance' (a huge plant with chartreuse-yellow leaves).
-Newer, fragrant cultivars such as 'Guacamole' are also popular.
+Newer, fragrant cultivars including 'Guacamole' are also popular.

 The American Hosta Society and the British Hosta and Hemerocallis Society support hosta display gardens, often within botanical gardens.
-Hostas are frequently exhibited at major shows such as the Chelsea Flower Show.
+Hostas are frequently exhibited at major shows like the Chelsea Flower Show.

 Cultivars

-The following is a list of cultivars that have gained the Royal Horticultural Society's Award of Garden Merit.
+Here is a list of cultivars that have gained the Royal Horticultural Society's Award of Garden Merit: